 Hazard mitigation planning provides a detailed picture of the risks we face and outlines New Orleans’ strategy to help reduce the effects of hazards on the community.
 A Hazard Mitigation Plan should identify and prioritize mitigation strategies, and propose action items to implement these strategies.
 By implementing these strategies, New Orleans will improve its ability to cope with the hazards we face and emerge as a more resilient community.

-The City's Hazard Mitigation Plan was last updated by the Hazard Mitigation Office in 2010.
-This update was adopted by the City Council in March, 2011.
-A copy of the current plan is available here.
+The City's Hazard Mitigation Plan was last updated by the Hazard Mitigation Office in 2015 and 2016.
+This update was adopted by the City Council in August 2016.

-This Plan update will be adopted in 2016 and support the work of Resilient NOLA to guide the City's strategy for reducing its risk from natural and man-made hazards.
+This Plan supports the work of Resilient NOLA to guide the City's strategy for reducing its risk from natural and man-made hazards.